Affiliate links on Android Authority may earn us a commission. Learn more.

 It’s not that the Zenfone 9’s cameras are bad as such, but they are too inconsistent at this price.
 If you’re really looking for an affordable photography powerhouse, you’d be better served by the entry-level flagships from Google or Samsung.

 ASUS Zenfone 9 review revisited: The verdict

 Taken on its own, the Zenfone 9 is a fine little hardware package for those after a compact smartphone with few compromises.
-The phone also stands out with some unique software tricks that you won’t find anywhere else.
+The phone also stands out with unique software tricks you won’t find anywhere else.
 However, unless you’re completely won over by the Zenfone 9’s various little charms, you’ll likely be better served by a slightly more comprehensive flagship from one of the industry’s bigger brands.
 Especially if you’re after a long-term investment.